pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0136.md

 tools allow you to seamlessly share state between multiple features, persist state to external systems such as user defaults and the file system, _and_ your features remain 100% testable.

-Today we are excited to announce that we are releasing a [brand new tutorial][syncups-tutorial] that shows step-by-step how to build a complex SwiftUI application using the Composable Architecture.
+Today we are excited to announce a [brand new tutorial][syncups-tutorial] that shows step-by-step how to build a complex SwiftUI application using the Composable Architecture.
 It is the same application we built during our [1.0 tour][tour-1.0] of the library, called SyncUps, and we also built this app in our ["Modern SwiftUI"][modern-swiftui] series and later [open sourced][syncups-gh] it.

 In the [tutorial][syncups-tutorial] you will learn about many of the core tenets of the library, such as:

 #### Use value types to model your domains.

-In the Composable Architecture we prefer one to represent their features' domains with simple value types.
+In the Composable Architecture we prefer to represent our features' domains with simple value types.
 This makes their logic easier to understand, more isolatable, and most testable.

 #### Drive navigation from state.

 Model the destinations a feature can navigate to in the feature's state.
-This makes deep linking from push notifications, URLs, etc. as simple as constructing state, handing it off to SwiftUI, and letting SwiftUI do the heavy lifting.
+This makes deep linking from push notifications, URLs, _etc._, as simple as constructing state, handing it off to the view, and letting SwiftUI do the heavy lifting.

 #### Model your domains as concisely as possible.

 The Composable Architecture gives you all of the tools you need to model your domains as concisely as possible.
-If a feature can navigate to 5 different places, there's no need to model that as 5 separate optionals, giving you 25 invalid states (`2^5 - 6 = 25`).
+If a feature can navigate to 5 different places, there's no need to model that as 5 separate optionals, giving you 25 invalid states (2<sup>5</sup> − 6 = 25).
 Instead it should be one single optional enum with 5 cases, allowing you to prove that at most a single navigation destination can be active at a time.

 #### Control your dependencies rather than letting them control you.